Want to know about the Electrical discharge machining?

 Wire Cut EDM Process-

-The fundamental principle of metal removal in wire cut EDM is the same as EDM.
+The fundamental principle of metal removal in wire electrical discharge machining is the same as EDM.
 It is also known as WEDM.

 It employs electrical energy to remove metal from the workpiece without touching it.